lordrickx/wordpress-portfolio/README.md

 ## 👨‍💻 About Me

-WordPress developer specialized in creating custom Gutenberg blocks and advanced ACF components.
+WordPress developer specialized in creating custom themes, Gutenberg blocks and advanced ACF components.
 Experienced in developing modern and scalable web solutions.

 ## 🛠️ Technologies & Tools